Representatives from KCEA with WVEA-endorsed Gubernatorial Candidate,

 The PEIA Finance Board

-adopted measures to go into effect in July 2015.
+adopted measures that went into effect in July 2015.
 These included

 updates co-pay and deductible amounts.
 Read the